YeshwantBhat/GettingCleaningData/CodeBook.md

 The tidy data is output in the file "output.txt"

-It consists of 4 variables :-
+It consists of 68 variables :-

 1.subject

 2.activity

-3.measurement

-4.mean
+3.features described below.

 ### subject Description